junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 >
 > Dean climbs into the car.
 Off Sam, worried, too...

-It almost sounds like prophetical now, Dean's dark hunch about Cas dying or dead, "It there's anything left to find".
+It almost sounds like prophetic now, Dean's dark hunch about Cas dying or dead, "If there's anything left to find".
 Deeply deeply worried and scared every single day.
 But it isn't this year, it's what's coming for him in four years...

 <br>